 top of page

-In terms of her acting practice, her solo one-woman show Blank Run was invited to World Stage Design (Taipei), ACT Festival (Shanghai) and was presented at the M1 Chinese Theatre Festival (Singapore), along with the support of AWARE Singapore and the Sexual Assault Care Centre.
-Other acting credits include: [Digital Theatre] The Bride Always Knocks Twice: Killer Secrets (Singapore Tourism Board & The Theatre Practice), Feed Your Imagination (F.Y.I.)
-(Esplanade Presents, 2022), Liao Zhai Rocks!
-(Shanghai Original Musical Festival 2019), Four Horse Road (The Theatre Practice, 2018, 2020), and The Lieder Festival (Sing Song Club, 2016).
+In terms of her acting practice, her solo one-woman show Blank Run was invited to World Stage Design (Taipei), ACT Festival (Shanghai) and M1 Chinese Theatre Festival (Singapore).
+Selected acting credits include: Heart of Jun (Huayi Chinese Festival of Arts & Siong Leng Musical Association, 2025), [Digital Theatre] The Bride Always Knocks Twice: Killer Secrets (Singapore Tourism Board & The Theatre Practice), Liao Zhai Rocks!
+(Shanghai Original Musical Festival, 2019) and Four Horse Road (The Theatre Practice, 2018, 2020, 2023).

-Since 2012, Xiao Ting has been involved in more than 40 Theatre-for Young-Audiences projects - be it in the role of actor, director, storyteller, dramaturg, curriculum planner or educator.
-Her creations are often bilingual (English and Mandarin) and interactive.
-Between 2020-2022, she was part of the creative team at The Theatre Practice Education Project that helped transition live shows to digital shows, bringing Digital Theatre to more than 130 schools across Singapore.
+Since 2012, Xiao Ting has been involved in dozens of Theatre-for Young-Audiences projects - be it in the role of actor, director or educator.
+In 2024, she was one of the judges at the Singapore Youth Festival (Drama).
+Between 2020-2022, she was part of the creative team at The Theatre Practice Education Project that helped bring Digital Theatre to more than 130 schools across Singapore.
 [Digital Theatre - Mandarin] Poppy was also co-commissioned by Singapore Chinese Cultural Centre to tour schools during the pandemic.
-In 2022, she was commissioned by Sun Yat Sen Memorial Hall to direct a year-long run of Meet My Unusual Family.
+Recent directing projects include: Meet My Unusual Family (Sun Yat Sen Memorial Hall, 2022), The Breakfast Kakis Show (The Theatre Practice, ongoing) and Day I Met The Prince (Chinese Theatre Festival, 2025).

 bottom of page